Asyrics/FIICODE-GameDev/README.md

 # FIICODE-GameDev
-Our game for the FIICODE competition
+Our game for the FIICODE contest